ReDetection/NVHGzipFile/README.md

 This is an *ObjC* library for *gzipping*/*ungzipping* that directly manipulates files.
 It isn't implemented as a category on `NSData` (unlike [GZIP](https://github.com/nicklockwood/GZIP) or [Godzippa](https://github.com/mattt/Godzippa)) so the full file doesn't have to be first loaded into memory.

+Version 1.1.1 is the latest supporting iOS 7.

 ## Usage

 ### Asynchronous